viniciusmo/extract-localizable-string-plugin-xcode/README.md

 Extractor Localizable Strings is a open source plug-in for Xcode.
 It lets you extract localizable strings without opening the .strings file.
 When you select a string you can easily extract to main Localizable.strings file without opening it.
-Plugin extract the strings to default localizable .strings file.This can be set here:
+Plugin extract the strings to default localizable .strings file.This can be set in Info.plist:

 ![03.png](https://raw.githubusercontent.com/viniciusmo/extract-localizable-string-plugin-xcode/master/Resources/03.png)

 ## Example